-- One cobas Buffer Negative Control [(-) Ctrl] and one MTB Positive Control [MTB (+) C] are processed with each batch of a requested result type. - In the cobas® 6800/8800 software and/or report, check for flags and their associated results to ensure batch validity. - All flags are described in the cobas® 6800/8800 Systems User Guide or User Assistance. - The batch is valid if no flags appear for all controls.
+- One negative control [(-) Ctrl] and one positive control [MTB (+) C] are processed with each batch of a requested result type. - In the cobas\ 6800/8800 software and/or report, check for flags and their associated results to ensure batch validity. - All flags are described in the cobas 6800/8800 Systems User Assistance and/or User Guide. - The batch is valid if no flags appear for all controls.
 If the batch is invalid, repeat testing of the entire batch.

-Validation of batch results is performed automatically by the cobas° 6800/8800 software based on negative and positive control performance, and validation of individual sample results is performed by the cobas° 6800/8800 software based on internal control results.
+Validation of batch results is performed automatically by the cobas\ 6800/8800 Systems software based on negative and positive control performance, and validation of individual sample results is performed by the cobas\ 6800/8800 Systems software based on internal control results.